LeanerCloud/AutoSpotting/README.md

 # Features

-* Easy to install and set up on existing environments, see the installation steps below for more details
+* Easy to install and set up on existing environments, you can literally get started within 5 minutes.
+See the installation steps below for more details
+* Free and open source, you only pay for the bandwidth it generates
+* Minimal runtime cost overhead, typically a few cents per month
+  * backed by Lambda, with typical execution time well within the Lambda free tier
+  * all you pay for running it are tiny bandwidth costs, measured in cents/month, for performing API calls against all regional API endpoints of the EC2 and AutoScaling AWS services.
 * Designed for use against AutoScaling groups with relatively long-running instances, where it's acceptable to run costlier on-demand instances from time to time, as opposed to short-term batch processing tasks